 The following tables and related footnotes should be read in conjunction with "Narrative Disclosure to the Summary Compensation Table" above.
-We summarize below the compensation information for the fiscal year ended December 31, 2018 for Mr. Herlihy, our partially dedicated Chief Financial Officer and Mr. Smernoff, our partially dedicated Chief Accounting Officer, who are our only executive officers who receive compensation specifically for their services as our executive officers.
-We also summarize below the compensation information for Ms. Mumford, our former partially dedicated Chief Financial Officer for the fiscal years ended December 31, 2018 and 2017.
-As noted in "Narrative Disclosure to the Summary Compensation Table" above, as an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salary and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
+We summarize below the compensation information for the fiscal years ended December 31, 2019 and 2018 for Mr. Herlihy, our partially dedicated Chief Financial Officer and Mr. Smernoff, our partially dedicated Chief Accounting Officer, who are our only executive officers who receive compensation specifically for their services as our executive officers.
+As noted in "Narrative Disclosure to the Summary Compensation Table" above, as an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
 In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer in amounts that are subject to approval by our Compensation Committee.
-Mr. Herlihy also serves as the Chief Operating Officer of Ellington Residential Mortgage REIT, a Maryland real estate investment trust listed on the NYSE (NYSE: EARN) that is externally managed by an affiliate of EMG and Mr. Smernoff also serves as the Chief Financial Officer of EARN.
-Accordingly, we are only required to reimburse a pro rata portion of the costs of the cash compensation and benefits paid to Mr. Herl
+Mr. Herlihy also serves as the Chief Operating Officer of EARN that is externally managed by an affiliate of EMG and Mr. Smernoff also serves as the Chief Financial Officer of EARN.
+Accordingly, we are only required to reimburse a pro rata portion of the costs of the cash compensation and benefits paid to Mr. Herlihy and Mr. Smernoff by our Manager based on the percentage of their working time and efforts spent on matters related solely to our Company, subject to the approval of the Compensation Committee of our Board of Directors.